 Inside, there is a large hallway with an imperial staircase, which has lattice railings and wooden handrails and is covered with a groin vault with a decorated keystone and windows in the lunettes.
 The entrance to the stairway is framed by a double segmental arch, with a central shield of two rampant lions and an eagle.
 The floor of the hallway is a pebbled floor with figures.

-The private rooms are distributed according to an enfilade system, i.e., arranged linearly without the need for communication corridors.
+The private premises are distributed according to a system of enfilade,that is arranged linearly without the need for communication corridors.

-In one of the rooms of the house there is a frieze painted with scenes of life in La Iglesuela: agricultural work of harvesting and gathering fruit; felling trees and peasants working with the help of oxen; a procession to the church of La Iglesuela; a procession to the hermitage of the Virgen del Cid; scene of shepherds; bullfighting; and a hunt, on horseback and on foot, with greyhounds.
+In one of the rooms of the house there is a painted frieze with scenes from life in La Iglesuela: agricultural harvesting and fruit gathering; tree felling and farmers working with the help of oxen; procession to the hermitage of the Virgen del Cid; scene of shepherds; bullfighting; and a hunt, on horseback and on foot, with greyhounds.
 It also preserves a rococo oratory and interesting furniture.